Upcoming shows

 History

-In 1996, these four women came together and decided to call themselves Flores Negras, a name inspired by Francisco De Caro's tango.
-By reaffirming the woman's place as interpreter of tangos, they opened a seldom walked road in the country.
+In 1996, these four women decided to call themselves Flores Negras, a name inspired by Francisco De Caro's tango.
+In this way, they opened a seldom walked road as far as intervening voices in tango repertoire.

-They began developing their proposal in several stages in Buenos Aires and the rest of the country, while also carrying their sound to Uruguay, Portugal, Spain, the Netherlands and France in their international journey.
+They began developing their proposal in several stages in Buenos Aires and the rest of the country, while also carrying their sound to Uruguay, Portugal, Spain, the Netherlands, France, Belgium and Germany in their international journey, performing a wide variety of tangos, waltzes, milongas and candombes.

 Symbolic figures in traditional tango, such as Ben Molar and Horacio Ferrer, had only words of praise for the group.
-To those recognitions, we can add that of maestro Rubén Juarez, who honored them by artistically sponsoring them in their first CD, Flores Negras, Cuatro Voces en Tango, which was edited in 1999.
+In the same vein, Maestro Rubén Juarez honored them by artistically sponsoring them in 1999.

 Bios